Jako4458/P4/Grammar.md

     <num> <> (<num>, <num>)

+Logical operator are split into those that use boolean operands and those which uses numerical operands.
+The boolean operators are and, or, xor, not.
+And, or, xor are binary and uses two binary operands.
+Not is unary and takes only one operand.
+The numerical operators are all binary taking two num operands.
+The expression will be of boolean value for both types.
+The final one is <num> <> (<num>, <num>) which indicates whether a number is in a certain range.

+Examples:

+    var a: boolean = true, b: boolean = false

+    a or b          % the value of this expression is true

+    var a: num = 3, b: num = 4

+    a >= b          % the value of this expression is false

+    a <> (2, 5)     % the value of this expression is true

 ## Arithmetic operators
     <num> <op> <num> -> <num>
         where <op> ∈ {+, -, *, /, POW, %}